grin-compiler/grin-compiler.github.io/index2.md

   Adding GRIN optimizer to the Idris compiler pipeline will make programs faster and smaller.
   [Idris/GRIN](https://github.com/grin-compiler/idris-grin) can compile many programs but the runtime is [work in progress](https://github.com/grin-compiler/idris-grin#status).
 - **Agda**
-  Plugging the GRIN optimizer after the Agda frontend is on our roadmap but currenly [Agda/GRIN](https://github.com/grin-compiler/agda-grin) is only an initial code stub.
+  Plugging the GRIN optimizer after the Agda frontend is on our roadmap but currently [Agda/GRIN](https://github.com/grin-compiler/agda-grin) is only an initial code stub.

 GRIN aims to bring the benefits of whole program optimization to a wide range of functional programming languages.